We believe in offering products that provide great taste and goodness.

 Continuing our work on Highest Nutritional Standards

-One of the key strands of our Sustainability Framework is to continue the work we started in 2003, under our pioneering Nutrition Enhancement Programme.
+Back in 2003, we began our pioneering Nutrition Enhancement Programme to minimise nutrients of concern in our products, such as salt and sugar.
 We formalised this in 2010 as part of the Unilever Sustainable Living Plan (USLP).
-Our goal is for at least 60% of our portfolio to meet our Highest Nutritional Standards (HNS) by 2020.
-These are based on dietary guidelines from the World Health Organization (WHO).
+Our goal is for at least 60% of our portfolio to meet the Highest Nutritional Standards (PDF | 155KB) (HNS) by 2020, in line with WHO guidelines, and we are on track to achieve this.

 Since we introduced HNS, nutrient profiling schemes have been developed by other organisations, such as the Health Star Rating (HSR), which has been adopted by the Access to Nutrition Index (ATNI) to score the healthiness of a product portfolio.
 We’ve compared the two schemes (PDF | 182KB) and found that in some cases HNS is stricter than HSR, and in others HSR is stricter.
 In addition, HSR compensates for positive ingredients such as protein, whereas HNS is currently focused on nutrients of concern.
 HSR also excludes tea, which is an important category for us.

 We want our products to be good for people’s health and for the planet.
 As the importance and awareness of positive nutrition and eating more plant-based foods increases, we believe we should also include these elements into our nutrition standards, and we’re currently reviewing our HNS to reflect this.

 Small improvements can add up to a big health impact